Skip to main content

 danger

-Currently, a9s PostgreSQL, a9s Messaging and a9s KeyValue are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
+Currently, a9s KeyValue, a9s Messaging, a9s MongoDB, and a9s PostgreSQL are the only Data Services that support performing a disaster recovery execution into a newly created Service Instance.
 All other a9s Data Services will need some manual interaction, which are not specified and may vary from Data Service to Data Service.

-Trying to apply the information contained on this document to an a9s Data Service aside from a9s PostgreSQL can leave your Service Instances in an irrecuperable state.
+Trying to apply the information contained on this document to an a9s Data Service aside from the ones mentioned above can leave your Service Instances in an irrecuperable state.

 This document helps you to create a fork of an existing Service Instance, based on the last saved state.
 This procedure can also be used to recover the last saved state of a deleted Service Instance.